Hugh Dalton: Early life

 Hugh Dalton was born in Neath in South Wales.
 His father, John Neale Dalton, was a Church of England clergyman who became chaplain to Queen Victoria, tutor to the princes Albert Victor and his younger brother George (later King George V), and a canon of Windsor.

 Dalton was educated at Summer Fields School and then at Eton College.
 He then went to King's College, Cambridge, where he was active in student politics; his socialist views, then very rare amongst undergraduates, earned him the nickname "Comrade Hugh".
 Whilst at Cambridge he was President of the Cambridge University Fabian Society.
 He did not succeed in becoming President of the Cambridge Union Society, despite three attempts to be elected Secretary.
 At Cambridge, Dalton was especially close to Rupert Brooke whom he met on his first day as an undergraduate and about whom he wrote in the 1950s that "the radiance of his memory still lights my path".
 Dalton's decision as an undergraduate to join the Labour Party gave him the reputation of being a "class traitor" and an "Etonian renegade" who had abandoned the traditional "Establishment" values of his Eton-Cambridge education; many Conservatives of similar public school and Oxbridge background always had a special distaste for him.
 Dalton came from a deeply Anglican Tory family devoted to what later generations would call "one nation Conservatism" who instilled into him the idea that members of the British elite had a duty to the nation to serve the greater good by using their talents.
-He did not see his conversion to socialism as a betrayal of his background as his critics alleged, but rather a continuation as he claimed that socialism was merely the more efficient system for ensuring the greater good of ordinary people.
+He did not see his conversion to socialism as a betrayal of his background as his critics alleged, but rather a continuation; he claimed that socialism was merely the more efficient system at obtaining the greater good for ordinary people.